The Proliferation of the Plastic Bag…BAN

 So where does this leave us?

-Currently 79 bag ban ordinances have been adopted in California, covering 108 cities and counties.
-That is, 1 in 3 Californians live somewhere with a plastic bag ban.
+Currently 92 bag ban ordinances have been adopted in California, covering 121 cities and counties.
+That is, over 1 in 3 Californians live somewhere with a plastic bag ban.
 Nationwide retailers have purchased less single-use bags to distribute, reducing the amount from 107 million pounds in 2008 to 62 million in 2012, according to the Earth Policy Institute.

-For the fifth year in a row, there is a bag ban bill in the California state legislature.
-There is also a national bag fee bill that has been proposed by Virginia Congressman Jim Moran.
+On the federal level, there is also a national bag fee bill that has been proposed by Virginia Congressman Jim Moran.
 It remains to be seen whether this issue will hit hard at the national stage, with a very divided Congress, many think that little to no environmental legislation of this type has the chance to move to the President’s desk for signing.
 However, this is an issue that has caught the eye of the national legislature, specifically the Senate Ocean Caucus.

-While state and federal lawmakers may not have caught up with the more nimble local lawmakers in the United States, this trend of bag bans is covering more and more of the citizenry of the country, one way or another.
+While state and federal lawmakers are just catching up with the more nimble local lawmakers in the United States, this trend of bag bans is covering more and more of the citizenry of the country, one way or another.

 How you can help.